armory/documentation/_operator_reference/security.md

 - `service`: One of `EXTERNAL`, `FILE`, `GOOGLE`, `GITHUB`, `LDAP`
 - `google`:
   - `roleProviderType`: `GOOGLE`
   - `credentialPath`: A path to a valid json service account that can authenticate against the Google role provider.
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
   - `adminUsername`: Your role provider's admin username e.g. admin@myorg.net
   - `domain`: The domain your role provider is configured for e.g. myorg.net.
 - `github`:
   - `roleProviderType`: `GITHUB`
   - `baseUrl`: Used if using GitHub enterprise some other non github.com GitHub installation.
   - `accessToken`: A personal access token of an account with access to your organization's GitHub Teams structure.
+Supports encrypted value.
   - `organization`: The GitHub organization under which to query for GitHub Teams.
 - `file`:
   - `roleProviderType`: `FILE`